CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Mormesk presides over the undead that haunt Tide Echo Cavern.
 He lingers here because his wealth from life resides within the scorched chest (see the "Treasure" section).
 Lacking a physical form, he is unable to touch or possess the riches he cherished while alive.

-This building formerly served as guest quarters for visiting wizards collaborating in the Forge of Spells (area 15), most of whom were mudblood.
+This building formerly served as guest quarters for visiting wizards collaborating in the Forge of Runes (area 15), most of whom were mudblood.
 The furnishings reflect their mudblood-sized proportions.

 #### Roleplay Mormesk